TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 :label: Prop:MatrixInv:Algorithm

-A square matrix  $A$ is invertible if and only it has independent columns.
+A square matrix  $A$ is invertible if and only it has linearly independent columns.

 In that case the inverse can be found by reducing the matrix